cp2004/OctoPrint-VirtualPrinterSettings/extras/virtual_printer_settings.md

 Very useful if you are developing plugins, or even core OctoPrint.
 No more digging deep into config.yaml and hoping you typed the settings correctly!

+Note that this plugin is only compatible with OctoPrint 1.4.1 and higher.